TNA Against All Odds (2025): Storylines

 The event will feature several professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots, and storylines.
 Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines are produced on TNA's weekly programs, Impact! and Xplosion.

 At NXT Battleground, NXT wrestler Trick Williams defeated Joe Hendry to win the TNA World Championship, becoming the first active WWE wrestler to hold any TNA title.
 Two days later on the May 27 episode of NXT, Williams would cut his first promo as champion, where he vowed to turn TNA into "TrickNA" while disparaging former TNA World Champions such as Kurt Angle and AJ Styles.
 He would later be confronted by Mike Santana, who appeared in a backstage segment at Battleground and just made his NXT in-ring debut earlier.
 He called Williams out for being "fake" as he declared he'd take the TNA World Championship from Williams.
 TNA Director of Authority Santino Marella would appear on the Titantron to announce that, per NXT General Manager Ava, Williams would defend the title against Santana on the following episode of NXT.
 However, the following day on Busted Open Radio, co-host and TNA Senior Producer Tommy Dreamer announced that the TNA World Championship would also be defended at Against All Odds.
 That match was later confirmed on the subsequent episode of TNA Impact!, where either Williams or Santana would defend the title against Joe Hendry's ally Elijah at the event.
 On the June 3 episode of NXT, Williams defeated Santana to retain the title due to interference from Fir$t Cla$$ (A. J. Francis and KC Navarro), thus it was announced that Williams would defend the title against Elijah at Against All Odds.
 Meanwhile, Santana, who defeated Francis at Under Siege two weeks ago, was announced as a guest on Francis and Navarro's talk show, "Fir$t Cla$$ Penthouse."

-At Under Siege, Masha Slamovich defended the TNA Knockouts World Championship against Victoria Crawford.
+At Under Siege, Masha Slamovich successfully defended the TNA Knockouts World Championship against Victoria Crawford.
 Afterwards, she would nominate Léi Yǐng Lee as her next challenger, but was rebuffed by Robert Stone, who said that Lee needed to earn her opportunity on the upcoming episode of TNA Impact!.
 She would go on to defeat TNA Knockouts World Tag Team Champion Ash by Elegance before once again being challenged by Slamovich.
 The match was later made official for Against All Odds.